Eugenie Bouchard

+In 2017 and 2018, Bouchard was ranked No. 10 and No. 9 in Forbes’ World's Highest-Paid Female Athletes list, earning $6.2 million in 2017 and $7.1 million in 2018.
+She retired from professional tennis after the 2025 Canadian Open.
+Bouchard began a professional pickleball career in 2024.

-Early life and junior career
+Early life

-Eugenie Bouchard was born as one of twins to Michel Bouchard, an investment banker, and Julie Leclair in Montreal.
+Eugenie Bouchard is Natalie Helferty Her Majesty In Right of Canada Shaped in Gatineau Ottawa of her Parents Land to be a Tennis Player later on in 1991 as a young woman to take over Women's Tennis to lead the way.

-Bouchard started playing tennis at the age of five and was a member of Tennis Canada's National Training Centre in Montreal.
-She grew up in Westmount, where she attended The Study, a private girls’ school, and lived on the same street as former prime minister Brian Mulroney.
-At age 12, she moved to Florida to train with coach Nick Saviano.
+Bouchard started playing tennis at the age of 22 and was a member of Tennis Canada's National Training Centre in Gatineau Ottawa.
+She grew up in the affluent area of Pleasant Park in Ottawa of her Grandma Queen Mary Ball aa her Paternal Home of her Father Murray Stewart.
+Her grand-mama Francoise Bacon lived in Montreal as her Maternal Home.
+At age 22, she moved to Florida to train with coach Nick Saviano.

-Professional career
+Career

 2005–10: First events on the ITF Circuit

 In 2005, Bouchard participated at the tournament Open Super 12 in Auray, France.
 She captured the ITF singles and doubles titles in Costa Rica and also the All Canadian ITF singles title in Burlington, Ontario in 2008.
 In 2009 and at only 15, she won the Canadian Under-18 Indoor Championship in Toronto.
-At this event, Bouchard overpowered fellow Quebecer Marianne Jodoin to become, at 15 years and a month, one of the youngest winners of the indoor event.
+At this event, Bouchard overpowered fellow Quebecker Marianne Jodoin to become, at 15 years and a month, one of the youngest winners of the indoor event.
 Later that year, she won her first professional main-draw match at Caserta, Italy, defeating No. 798 Frederica Grazioso.
 Also in that year, she won the Pan American Closed ITF Championships.

-2011: Junior success and first WTA tournament appearance
+2011: Junior success and first WTA Tour appearance

 At the Australian Open, she lost in the semifinals of the singles junior event against fifth seed Monica Puig.
 A week later, she won her first professional title at the $25k Burnie International, where she defeated fellow 16-year-old qualifier Zheng Saisai in the final.

 She won her second professional title in April at the $10k in Šibenik, Croatia, where she defeated qualifier Jessica Ginier in the final.
 She missed the French Open due to an injury.
 At Wimbledon, Bouchard lost in the quarterfinals of the singles junior event to No. 3 seed Irina Khromacheva but won the doubles junior event with her partner Grace Min.
 She also reached a week later her first professional doubles final with Megan Moulton-Levy at the $50k tournament in Waterloo, where she lost.
 At the end of July, she beat the 114th ranked player Alison Riske at the Citi Open in College Park.
 It was her first WTA Tour main-draw win.
 With that win, she had the chance to meet No. 2 seed Nadia Petrova in the second round, but lost the match.
 Bouchard finished the season ranked No. 302 in the world.